-Sumona Guha is a Vice President at ASG, where she draws on twenty years of experience in Europe and South Asia and advises clients on market entry and expansion, including political and regulatory strategies.
-She spent 18 years in the U.S. government where she served in the Office of the Vice President of the United States, Office of the Under Secretary of State for Political Affairs, and the Secretary of State’s Policy Planning office, as well as in U.S. embassies in Moscow and Paris.
+Sumona Guha is a Vice President at ASG, where she draws on twenty years of experience in Europe and South Asia to advise clients on market entry and expansion, including political and regulatory strategies.

-She also was Senior Director at the U.S.-India Business Council (USIBC), where she focused on infrastructure, energy, and manufacturing and launched an Indo-Pacific initiative to promote economic connectivity across the region.
+Prior to joining ASG, Ms. Guha was Senior Director at the U.S.-India Business Council (USIBC), where she focused on infrastructure, energy, and manufacturing, and launched an Indo-Pacific initiative to promote economic connectivity across the region.

-While at the U.S. Department of State, Ms. Guha spent four years on the Secretary of State’s Policy Planning Staff with responsibility for South Asia, and was a Senior Advisor and Deputy Director for Afghanistan Affairs in the Office of the Special Representative for Afghanistan and Pakistan.
-Prior to that, Ms. Guha served in the White House as Special Advisor for Europe and Eurasia in the Office of the Vice President.
-Ms. Guha also served in the Office of the Under Secretary of State for Political Affairs as a Special Assistant for Europe and Eurasia.
+Ms. Guha is also a former U.S. Foreign Service Officer.
+At the U.S. Department of State, Ms. Guha spent four years on the Secretary of State’s Policy Planning Staff with responsibility for South Asia.
+She was also a Senior Advisor and Deputy Director for Afghanistan Affairs in the Office of the Special Representative for Afghanistan and Pakistan.
+Earlier in her career, Ms. Guha served in the White House as Special Advisor for National Security Affairs in the Office of the Vice President.
 She spent a year as a Pearson Foreign Affairs Fellow in the U.S. Senate.

-Earlier in her State Department career, Ms. Guha served as an economist in the Office of Russian Affairs; Watch Officer at the Operations Center; Political Advisor at the U.S. Mission to the United Nations; Special Assistant to the Ambassador at the U.S. Embassy in Paris; and Political Officer at the U.S. Embassy in Moscow.
+Previously, Ms. Guha was an advisor in the Office of the Under Secretary for Political Affairs; an economist in the Office of Russian Affairs; Watch Officer at the Operations Center; Political Advisor at the U.S. Mission to the United Nations; Special Assistant to the Ambassador at the U.S. Embassy in Paris; and Political Officer at the U.S. Embassy in Moscow.

-Ms. Guha received her an M.A. in Public Policy from Georgetown University and a B.A. in Economics and Psychology from The Johns Hopkins University.
+Ms. Guha received an M.A. in Public Policy from Georgetown University and a B.A. in Economics and Psychology from Johns Hopkins University.
 She speaks Bengali, French, and Russian.